bw2/ExpansionHunter/README.md

 - allows direct access to remote bam/cram files in Google Cloud Storage or S3
   - for access to private buckets, set environment var. `export GCS_OAUTH_TOKEN=$(gcloud auth application-default print-access-token)`
   - for access to requester-pays buckets, set environment var. `export GCS_REQUESTER_PAYS_PROJECT=<your gcloud project>`
-- optimization of ExpansionHunter's "seeking" analysis mode (1.5x to 3x speed increase without changing the output)
+- optimization of the default "seeking" analysis mode to make it 1.5x to 3x faster without changing the output
-  - it works by introducing an in-memory read cache that reduces the number of disk accesses required to retrieve mismapped mate pairs.
+  - it works by introducing an in-memory read cache that reduces the number of disk operations needed to retrieve mismapped mate pairs
-  - by default, the cache is reset after each locus, leading to a modest speedup with negligible memory overhead.
+  - by default, the cache is reset for each locus, leading to a modest speedup with negligible memory overhead
-  - the new `--cache-mates` option activates reuse of the cache across loci, leading to a more significant speed increase, though at a cost of increased memory usage (typically in the range of 1-2GB of memory usage for catalogs with 100s to 1000s of loci).
+  - the new `--cache-mates` option activates reuse of the cache across loci, leading to a more significant speed increase, though at a cost of increased memory usage (typically in the range of 1-2GB of memory usage for catalogs with 100s to 1000s of loci)
-  - if/when splitting a large variant catalog into multiple shards, it's important to presort the loci by their normalized motif (which is the cyclic shift of a motif that is alphabetically first - ie. AGC rather than CAG).
+  - for large catalogs, it is better to use the new "low-mem-streaming" analysis mode.
+However, if you do want to split a larger variant catalog into multiple shards and use "seeeking" mode, it's important to presort the catalog by normalized motif (which is the cyclic shift of a motif that is alphabetically first - ie. AGC rather than CAG).
 This ensures that loci with the same normalized motif will be processed in the same shard, increasing cache hit rates and therefore speed for this optimization.

 ### Citation